INFORMATION UPDATED AS OF FEBRUARY 22, 2022

 The country reactivated its tourism operation by opening its borders by air.
 The measures include:

 - Reactivation of commercial flights to and from the country’s airports.

 - Hotels restarted operations with the use of contact-free technologies and strict protocols to offer a clean, safe environment and promote social distancing.

-- It is mandatory to keep social distancing and wear face masks in all public spaces, such as banks, supermarkets, and offices, among others.
+- It is mandatory to keep social distancing and to wear face masks in all public spaces, such as banks, supermarkets and offices, among others.

 Ports, marinas and anchorage facilities to receive yachts, ferries, and cruise ships are open.

 Public transportation will operate with at least 1.5 meters of separation between users and a limited capacity.

 Private transportation companies and malls are operating normally, except for casinos.
 All commercial establishments operating on closed environments must assure a separation of 1.5 meters between clients and the mandatory use of face masks, as well as the compliance of new sanitary measures announce by Public Health officials.

 Public beaches remain open to the public and will be guarded to avoid crowds, while still practicing social distancing.